Welcome to another incredible Student Success Story here at Horkey HandBook!

-In this series, we’re featuring people who took Gina’s 30 Days or Less courses and actually got serious about working on their freelance career.
-Every story in the series is a little bit different from the others.
-That’s because they’re real journeys, and everyone is on a different path.
+In this series, we’re featuring people who took Gina’s 30 Days or Less courses and took action with great results.
+Every story in the series is different from the others, and since everyone is on a different path there’s unique insight and wisdom in each one.

 Name: Kathryn Alexander